LukeY23/Climate-Change-Map/README.md

 ## Different approach on the project

 Our group spun off of the original project prompt and focused more on a presentation to potential clients of our theoretical company.
 This included us creating unique and effective solutions to combat rising sea levels, with our main solution aiming to create wetlands.
-As such, our function was not our top priority and was mainly used to showcase an estimat in the rise of sea levels when presenting.
+As such, our function was not our top priority and was mainly used to showcase an estimate in the rise of sea levels when presenting.